COMP2522/project-arcade-cafe/README.md

 of bullets from the arraylist while still iterating through it.

 **Requirement 3:** After pausing the game and clicking the <Save & Exit> button, the game state is saved in a JSON file.
-In addition, with every new wave of enemies, the game state is saved.

 **Requirement 4:** BulletManager utilizes the iterator to iterate through the bullet arraylist.